cornell-dti/trends-full-stack/README.md

     When asked if you would "like to set up a Postgresql database now".
 Enter "N".
     Similarly, they may ask about setting up "an Upstash Redis database".
 Enter "N".
     When asked if you'd like to deploy now, enter "y".

+    After launching, the terminal should print the URL at which your app is publicly available.

+5. Modify the `BACKEND_BASE_PATH` variable.

+    If you haven't already, go to `/frontend/src/constants/Navigation.tsx` and read the `TODO` instructions left there.
+Then, make the changes accordingly.

+6. Run `flyctl deploy` to re-deploy changes to your app to the same URL.